a-r-m-i-n/editorconfig-cli/README.md

 ## Installation

-To install the editor-config CLI tool you need to [download a handy PHAR executable](https://github.com/a-r-m-i-n/editorconfig-cli/releases), or use Composer like this:
+To install the EditorConfigCLI tool you need to [download a handy PHAR executable](https://github.com/a-r-m-i-n/editorconfig-cli/releases), or use Composer like this:

 ```